View sessions submitted for this year's camp.

 - You will have 45 minutes for your session.
 You may include a Q&A session as part of that, but we ask that you have at least 30 minutes worth of material prepared.

-- After your session, head over to the Q&A Bar to continue the conversation and answer additional questions.
+- After your session, continue the conversation in chat or another virtual room with attendees to answer additional questions.

-- Speakers should plan to arrive in their room at least 10 minutes beforehand to set up.
+- Speakers should plan to arrive in their virtual room at least 10 minutes before the session is schedules to set up and practice broadcasting.